 - Lieutenant, U.S. Public Health Service, Centers for Disease Control and Prevention

 An introduction to various theories and expressions of 19th and 20th century existential thought.
 Readings include Kierkegaard, Nietzsche, Camus, Heidegger, Sartre, Wright, and de Beauvoir.
 Writing-intensive.
 Oral Presentations.
 Proseminar.View All Courses

 A philosophical exploration of a variety of historical and contemporary works that illuminate and influence the phenomenological experience of being black.
 Writing-intensive.View All Courses

 Philosophy of Science 310

 Focus on the philosophical analysis of scientific knowledge, scientific method and the practice of science.
 Readings include classic texts in the philosophy of science as well as contemporary discussions of science as a social product and critiques of the notion of scientific objectivity.
+Taught in alternating years.
 Writing-intensive.View All Courses

 Evolution and Morality 452

 It makes sense to see morality as adaptive, yet from an evolutionary perspective it’s puzzling that we follow and enforce moral standards even when it is costly for us to do so.
 This course will critically examine different sorts of evolutionary accounts of morality (e.g. group selection, cultural evolution), with methodological issues in mind.View All Courses